mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-porfiri-dhc-dhcpv4-over-dhcpv6-ra.md

 network involving more than one Relay Agent only part of the topology is transported via DHCPv4.

-When in IPv6 context and using DHCPv6, all Relay Agents can fill link-address and Interface-ID options, that allows transporting to the DHCPv6 server the information about the complete path between the DHCPv6 client and the DHCPv6 server.
+When in IPv6 context and using DHCPv6, all Relay Agents can send link-address and Interface-ID options, that provide information about the complete path between the DHCPv6 client and the DHCPv6 server to the DHCPv6 server.
 When in a L2 network, Lightway DHCPv6 Relay Agents {{RFC6221}}
 can be used.
-Then, topology information for the given IP address can be obtained from the DHCPv6 server and used, for configuration or other purposes.
+Then, topology information for the given IP address can be obtained from the DHCPv6 server and used for configuration or other purposes.

-The adoption of {{RFC7341}} at the client permits to use the DHCPv6 mechanisms for topology discovery even in case of DHCPv4, because of the DHCPv6 encapsulation and because the DHCPv6 Relay Agent knows the interface where the encapsulated DHCP request is received.
+The adoption of {{RFC7341}} at the client permits to use the DHCPv6 mechanisms for topology discovery even in case of DHCPv4. as using DHCPv6 encapsulation the DHCPv6 Relay Agent knows the interface where the encapsulated DHCP request is received.

 Moving 4o6 in the intermediate node rather than at the client breaks